AhmedDev374/Mubsir/README.md

 ## Acknowledgments

-MUBSIR builds upon the architecture of the open-source Voicebook project by NeoVand, released under the MIT License.
+MUBSIR builds upon the architecture of the open-source Mubsir project by NeoVand, released under the MIT License.

 MUBSIR adapts and extends the project with additional functionality, Arabic-first localization, accessibility-focused features, branding, and a local-first document listening experience.